Prime Minister of Hungary: Official title

 The title of Hungary's head of government in Hungarian is miniszterelnök.
 Translated, this means "minister-president".
 However, since "prime minister" or "premier" is the more usual title in a parliamentary system for a head of government in English-speaking nations, the title is translated as "prime minister" by most English sources.

-History of the office
+History

 Portrait of Count Lajos Batthyány by Miklós Barabás, 1848.
 He was appointed as Hungary's first Prime Minister.

-The longest-serving prime minister is incumbent office-holder Viktor Orbán, who held the position from 6 July 1998 to 27 May 2002 and from 29 May 2010 until present-day.
-He surpassed Kálmán Tisza as the longest-serving prime minister on 30 November 2020.
-If the years are counted cumulatively, with 19 years in total as of 2025.
+The longest-serving prime minister is Viktor Orbán, who held the position from 6 July 1998 to 27 May 2002 and from 29 May 2010 to 9 May 2026.
+He surpassed Kálmán Tisza as the longest-serving prime minister on 30 November 2020, with (if the years are counted cumulatively) a total of 20 years of service.

 Palatine of Hungary

 The palatine (comes palatii, comes palatinus, later palatinus (regni), nádorispán/nádor, nádvorný župan / nádvorný špán, later: palatín/nádvorník, Palatin) was the highest dignitary in the Kingdom of Hungary after the king (a kind of powerful Prime Minister and supreme judge) from the kingdom's rise up to 1848/1918.

 Initially, he was the representative of the king; later, the vice-regent (viceroy).
 In the early centuries of the kingdom, he was appointed by the king, later elected by the Diet of the Kingdom of Hungary.
 After the Habsburgs solidified their hold of Hungary, the dignity became an appointed position once again.
 Finally, it became hereditary in a cadet (junior) branch of the Habsburg dynasty after King Francis appointed his brother Joseph.